-Fancy a ride on the fiaker a medieval style horse carriage??
+Fancy a ride on the fiaker a medieval style horse carriage?
 They’re easily spotted in the city center and primarily around the St. Stephan Cathedral.
 I was on a budget so didn’t ride them.
 One can try them at 40-70 Euros and cover Stephansplatz and some other historic sites of Vienna.

 Another 12th-century icon from Vienna is the Hofburg Imperial Palace which bore the brunt of every ruler Austria had.
 A unique palace, currently the Seat of Austrian Federal President – flaunts different architectural styles ranging from Gothic to Baroque.
-If you have 3 days in Vienna I advice visiting Hofburg Palace.
-If you have 2 days or less in Vienna, then covering this 50-acre palace might leave you with crunching moments.
+Having said that, Hofburg Palace is one of the best places to visit in Vienna in 2 days.

-Where to Stay in Vienna –
+Where to Stay in Vienna

 I stayed in Aparthotel Adagio – ‘A home away from Home’ – a stay I can proudly convey.
 The hotel was not exactly in the city center of Vienna but near some residential and office complexes.
 It was another feel of Vienna.
 A superior room on the 5th floor from Aparthotel gave me views like this in the mornings –

 The room was wonderfully spacious, with a mini kitchen and literally all the required utensils.
-The cupboards were unimaginably huge with not only an iron but also iron board.
+The cupboards were unimaginably huge with not only iron but also iron board.
 I mean it was truly home away for me.
 I would recommend Aparthotel Adagio to anyone visiting Vienna as this is truly the best place to stay in Vienna.

 Where to eat in Vienna

-Fancy authentic Indian food?
 Wondering where to eat in Vienna?
-I strongly recommend trying Nirvana restaurant in Vienna.
+I strongly recommend trying the Nirvana restaurant in Vienna.
 An authentic Indian/ Asian restaurant serving vegetarian and non-vegetarian meals both.
 Although the restaurant is priced slightly on the higher side, so if on a budget you can skip this one.
 Else you should give it a try.

 Have you been Vienna yet?
-Would you like to see these places to visit in Vienna in 2 days???
+Would you like to see these places to visit in Vienna in 2 days?
 Do share your experience with me.